 Q: What is your team’s biggest achievement to date?

-Our work over the past five years has impacted economic, industry and societal applications.
+Our work over the past five years has led to a few economic, industry and societal applications.
 To me, there is no single achievement that is too big or small – it’s a matter of whether it is salient enough to meet the needs of different stakeholders.

 One recent achievement that we are proud of is the deployment of a large-scale, multisource social listening system to understand the general population's responses to the COVID-19 pandemic.
 Going live as early as 7 February 2020, the Twitter-based global emotion trend analysis dashboard that we call Heartbeat for COVID-19, tracks the public emotions across temporal and geographic distributions.
 To date, our system has collected and processed close to 100 million tweets surrounding the mentions of “corona”, “wuhan”,

 “nCov”, and “covid”.

 The data and analysis provide a valuable source of insights to enable studies to analyse the public response to the pandemic.
 By working with public health professionals and communication scientists, we see that the results and findings provide valuable

 insights to inform decisions surrounding public policies, policy adjustments and operational resources allocation.